Strategic Research Development

 We also plan, organize and facilitate pink and red team proposal reviews that include both internal and external reviewers.

-The PDO launched in 2015, drawing on successful industry models to establish an onsite capability dedicated to facilitating the preparation of large, collaborative, team-focused awards.
+The RDO launched in 2015, drawing on successful industry models to establish an onsite capability dedicated to facilitating the preparation of large, collaborative, team-focused awards.
 University proposal support typically occurs after the release of a solicitation, whereas industry conducts strategic activities before solicitation release to broaden the development process.
 By implementing the industry approach at Ohio State, sponsor engagement is encouraged, strategic decision-making about opportunities can take place, and positioning and planning can occur before proposal writing begins.

 Area of Focus: Engineering